 - [Instructor] One of the biggest challenges you'll face when creating Elearning projects here in Captivate 2019, we'll be finding ways to hold the interest of your learners.
 One way to do that is to make your slides more visually interesting.
 We can do that by animating objects on your slide.
 You can animate texts, we can animate images, for example.
 That's what we're going to do in this movie, with this version of our Red 30 New Hire Orientation project.
 Red 30 0301.
 You'll find that in the chapter three folder of your exercise files.

 I've added some content, updated slides.
-We're gonna go to the last slide here where we do see our images from earlier with some additional texts down below, for example.
+We're going to go to the last slide here where we do see our images from earlier with some additional texts down below, for example.
 If we were to go up here to the preview drop down, and just play slide.
 You'll notice, nothing really happens.
 It's very static.
 The images and content disappear for a couple of seconds, and then reappear.
 That's interesting.
 But other than that, nothing's happening on our slide to make it interesting.

-We might wanna consider animating some things like the images themselves.
+We might want to consider animating some things like the images themselves.
 Now when we have nothing selected on a slide, and go the properties over here.
 Click properties if you're not seeing the properties pin.
 You'll notice down below, about halfway, that the slide duration is defaulted at five seconds.
 When we add slides without doing anything, with regards to timings, automatically we see that default of five seconds.
 Meaning, we see it when we play this completed project.
 It disappears after five seconds and moves on to the next one.

 Well when we go to our image and select it, and it can be any of these images.
-We're gonna start with the drone, and go up here to timing.
+We're going to start with the drone, and go up here to timing.
 You'll notice it defaults to three seconds.
 So we see the image for three seconds, and that's why we saw it disappear for a couple.
 I default the objects we add, default to three seconds.
 We'll worry about timings in the next movie when we open up the timeline.
-Right now, we're gonna focus on the actual effects down below.
+Right now, we're going to focus on the actual effects down below.
 And with our drone image still selected, as we scroll a little further down under effects, you can see that the animation we're about to apply will be triggered by a time based animation.

 In other words, we can set how long the animation lasts, when it starts, et cetera.
 And currently, you can see the default animation applied is none.
 There are different categories to choose from.
 Basic is what we're seeing right now, but we could add emphasis, we can have objects enter with animation, or exit the slide at the end with animation.
 Even create our own paths if we wanted to.
 So with basic selected, we can hover over some of these just to get a little preview of what might happen.